Thursday, September 14, 2006

 Stephen Stills' Manassas College Tour

 Pictured here is guitarist Chris Hillman, percussionist Joe Lala and Stephen Stills as they take bows after a show in Gainesville, Fla.
 On this tour the favorite pastimes for band members were Mexican food, killer weed and bottles of Mescal Tequila including the worm.
-After this show and while in a festive mood, I combined those three potent ingredients resulting in me doing a face-plant into Tom Petty's stereo system at a band party located on his farm in rural Florida.
+After this particular show and while in a festive mood, I combined those three potent ingredients resulting in me doing a face-plant into Tom Petty's stereo system at a band party located on his farm in rural Florida.
 Later that evening and under the glow of the full moon at midnight we searched for mushrooms in a neighboring cow pasture.
 Thank God we didn't find any.

 Can you believe this?
 While jetting to the next gig, Road Manager Buddy Zoloth of Stephen Stills is exasperated by a Rolling Stone Magazine article of the Stills album.
 Pointing on the left is Phillip while in disbelief of the critical review.